mso-net/lucee-aws/README.md

 };
 ```

 The contents of /aws-java-sdk are just the jar files from [http://sdk-for-java.amazonwebservices.com/latest/aws-java-sdk.zip](http://sdk-for-java.amazonwebservices.com/latest/aws-java-sdk.zip).
 I am looking for a better way of handling this dependency but for now I'm concentrating on other tasks.

+**Important** There are currently some conflicts between the AWS Java SDK and Lucee.
+At present I would advise replacing the Lucee/CommandBox version of joda-time.jar with the version within the AWS Java SDK.
+If you don't do this you will see issues especially with S3.
+Additionally the javax-mailer jar conflicts with the one in Lucee, in this case you can delete the one from the AWS Java SDK - I don't think I'm actually making use of that yet.

+Again I am looking for a better solution here, but for now this provides a quick workaround.

 ## Usage